Chest Compression Fraction (CCF)

 What are the contraindications for chest compression fraction?

 However, few criteria reliably predict the futility of starting chest compressions.
-If there is any uncertainty regarding the "Do Not Resuscitate" status, the rescuer should start chest compressions immediately while the uncertainties are addressed.
-Compressions may be stopped after a valid DNR order is produced.
+If there's uncertainty about the DNR status, rescuers should start chest compressions immediately while uncertainties are addressed.
+Compression stops after a valid DNR order is produced.

-Another contraindication of chest compression is when patients with implantable left ventricular assist devices, adult patients with total artificial hearts, or biventricular assist devices suffer cardiac arrest from device failure.
-If available, the patient must be resuscitated using a backup pump rather than chest compressions.
+Another contraindication is when patients with implantable left ventricular assist devices, adult patients with total artificial hearts, or biventricular assist devices suffer cardiac arrest from device failure.
+In such cases, if available, the patient should be resuscitated using a backup pump rather than chest compressions.

 What are the complications of chest compression fraction?